PelionIoT/mbed-connector-api-node-quickstart/README.md

 If you have an mbed, you can use the [mbed Client Example](https://github.com/ARMmbed/mbed-client-examples).

-If you don't have an mbed, you can use a Linux device instead.
-Checkout the [mbed Client Linux Example](https://github.com/ARMmbed/mbed-client-linux-example).

 ## Configuring the App

 Before running the app, you need to edit a few lines in `app.js`.